kbmrdw/Data_Analysis/README.md

 To accomplish these tasks, we will make use of data wrangling, plotting, dimensionality reduction, and unsupervised clustering.

 The data given to us was originally collected by the National Highway Traffic Safety Administration and the National Association of Insurance Commissioners.
-This particular dataset was compiled and released as a CSV-file by FiveThirtyEight under the CC-BY4.0 license.
+This particular dataset was compiled and released as a `CSV-file` by `FiveThirtyEight` under the `CC-BY4.0 license`.